alejoalvarez/java/Java Core/LinkedList.md

 ## LinkedList

-The **LinkedList** class is almost identical to the ArrayList:
+- The **LinkedList** class is almost identical to the ArrayList

-The Linked Lists in Java is another important type of data structure.
+- The **LinkedList** in Java is another important type of data structure.
+- The LinkedList class implements the logic to work with generic lists, that is, we can insert and extract elements from any part of the list.
+- A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+- Costly positional access.
+- Costly insertion and removal (Except in the first and last position, which is immediate).
+- Limited size

 A Linked List is a collection of similar types of data elements, called nodes, which point to the next following nodes by means of pointers.

 Types of linked list:
 - Singly-linked list